jaredsmith7/jared-capstone/README.md

   #### Notable Observations:
    1.)
-There is a weak negative correlation between stores per 10,000 people and household median income.
+There is a weak negative correlation between stores per 10,000 people and household median income. (-0.553)

    2.)
 There is a weak positive correlation between stores per 10,000 people and food insecurity percentage.
+(0.526)

    3.)
 There is a weak positive correlation between stores per 10,000 people and poverty rate.
+(0.413)

+   4.)
+There is a very weak negative correlation between stores per 10,000 people and obesity rate. (-0.229)

    4.)
 Clay County had the highest number of stores per 10,000 people, with 5.28.
 Clay County has three Dollar Generals and one Family Dollar with a population of 7581.